jiangdada1221/jiangdada1221.github.io/_pages/about.md

 ---
 Hi, I'm Yuepeng Jiang.
 I have obtained my PhD degree from the City University of Hong Kong, specializing in computer science.
 My research primarily focuses on the development of computational tools for T-cell immunity and cancer immunology.
 Previously, I earned a Bachelor of Science degree in Physics from Zhejiang University in 2019, followed by a Master of Science degree in Electrical and Computer Engineering from the University of California, San Diego (UCSD) in 2021. <br />

-A little bit of myself: I grew up in Shenzhen, a wonderful city in China.
+A little bit of myself: I grew up in Shenzhen, a vibrant city in China, and I currently live in both Shenzhen and Hong Kong.
 I'm a life-long lover of the video game “Fantasy Westward Journey” (梦幻西游).
 If you also play this game and are at level 129, feel free to hit me up!  <br />

 <!-- [Resume)](https://jiangdada1221.github.io/files/CV_2021fall.pdf), updated in 2021-10 <br /> -->